KannonZenetism/zenetism-field-physics/structural-neuroscience/SN10-developmental-dynamics-and-the-stabilization-of-cognitive-architecture.md

 Suppression has developmental specificity:

 **Early suppression:** Suppression imposed during the developmental emergence period (§2) has outsized structural impact because the architecture's expressive pathways are forming.
-A child whose autistic C₁₃ ║ perception is systematically punished during early development may develop expression pathways that route *around* the characteristic function — producing a presentation that appears non-autistic while the configuration remains autistic.
+A child whose autistic C₁₃ ║ threshold function is systematically punished during early development may develop expression pathways that route *around* the characteristic function — producing a presentation that appears non-autistic while the configuration remains autistic.
 This is developmental suppression — the architecture is present but its expressive pathways were shaped by conditions hostile to its natural function.

 **Sustained suppression:** Chronic suppression across the life arc produces the compounded costs formalized in SN05 §2.
 The coherence tax accumulates.
 The compensation cost accumulates.
 The architecture expresses through increasingly strained strategies until the budget exhaustion trajectory (LM07 §3.4) becomes operative.